-EGA366 Kinematics and Programming for Robot Credits: 10 Session: 2022/23 September-January Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr S Li Format: 10h lectures 16h computer labs (8h tutorial, 8h supervised) 1h concept testing in Robot Lab (4 students per group) 16h self-guided programming in computer lab 57h self-directed study Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+EGA366 Kinematics and Programming for Robot

+Co-requisite Modules: Lecturer(s): Dr AA Fahmy Abdo

+Format: 10h lectures

+16h computer labs (8h tutorial, 8h supervised)

+1h concept testing in Robot Lab (4 students per group)

+16h self-guided programming in computer lab

+57h self-directed study

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Studen nay also have the opportunity to engage with online versions of sessions delivered on-campus Lectures; Tutorials; Supervised project in computer lab/robot lab; Self-guided projects in computer lab/robot lab .
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Lectures; Tutorials; Supervised project in computer lab/robot lab; Self-guided projects in computer lab/robot lab .

 Module Aims: This module first examines the historical development of robotics, both technical and sociological.
 And then introduces various application of robot technologies focusing on manufacturing, both existing and potential are examined.
 The core of the module lies in the studies of robot kinematics including trajectory planning and programming.
 As part of this, industrial standard robot models are analysed and practically experienced through simulation toolkit and commercial software.

 Module Content: 1.
-History and development of robotics; 2.
-Overview of robot industry and applications; 3.
-Robot actuators, sensors and end effectors.
-4. Repeatability and accuracy of robot manipulation; 5.
-The kinematic model, including Rotation Matrix, Homogeneous Transformation matrix and Euler Angles; 5.
-Calculation of forwarding and Inverse kinematics; 7.
-Differential kinematics including Linear and angular velocities and accelerations of manipulator links as well as lacobian matrix; Trajectory planning including both polynomial and LSPB methods; P. Robot controllers (open/closed loop); 10.
-Robot programming and simulation, then the module mark will be just the exam mark.
-Intended Learning Outcomes: Technical Outcomes At the end of the module the student will be expected to be able to: Discuss the historical development of robotics from technical, philosophical and sociological viewpoints.
-Identify, classify and construct kinematic models for a wide range of robots.
-Calculate forward and inverse kinematics and plan motion trajectories.
-Skillfully use simulation tool kits and commercial software to construct robot models and to plan its motion.
-Accreditation Outcomes (AHEP) - Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2) - Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (EA3b) Assessment: Coursework 1 (30%)
+History and development of robotics;

+- 2. Overview of robot industry and applications; - 3.
+Robot actuators, sensors and end effectors. - 4.
+Repeatability and accuracy of robot manipulation; - 5.
+The kinematic model, including Rotation Matrix, Homogeneous Transformation matrix and Euler Angles; - 6.
+Calculation of forwarding and Inverse kinematics; - 7.
+Differential kinematics including Linear and angular velocities and accelerations of manipulator links as well as Jacobian matrix; - 8.
+Trajectory planning including both polynomial and LSPB methods;

-Assessment: Coursework 1 (30%)
+9. Robot controllers (open/closed loop);

+10. Robot programming and simulation, then the module mark will be just the exam mark.

+At the end of the module the student will be expected to be able to:

+- Discuss the historical development of robotics from technical, philosophical and sociological viewpoints. - Identify, classify and construct kinematic models for a wide range of robots. - Calculate forward and inverse kinematics and plan motion trajectories. - Skillfully use simulation tool kits and commercial software to construct robot models and to plan its motion.

+- Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2)

+- Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (EA3b)

-Examination (50%)
+Assessment: Examination (50%)

-Coursework 2 (20%)
+Coursework 2 (50%)

 Resit Assessment: Examination (Resit instrument) (100%)

-2 hours written examination covering (1) - (5): 50% Coursework based on 2 projects covering (3) and (6): 50%
+Assessment Description: 2 hours written examination covering (1) - (6): 50% Coursework based on 1-project covering (7) - (10): 50%